papale47/papale47.github.io/index.md

 ## Portfolio
 Note: Most of these projects include a link to a Jupyter Notebook in Colab.
 This was done to make it easier to navigate through the notebooks with the use of Colab's Table of Contents functionality.
-The only notebook which is designed to run as written in Colab is the one associated with the attrition modeling project.
+That said, the only notebook which is designed to run as written in Colab is the one associated with the attrition modeling project.

 ---